 3306.3 Retroactive Coverage.--There is no 3 month retroactive Medicaid coverage under 42 CFR 435.914.
 To be eligible under the extended eligibility provision, an application for assistance must have been filed prior to the date pregnancy ended.

+3307.
+CONTINUOUS ELIGIBILITY

+3307.1 Continuous Eligibility of Pregnant Women

 A. General Policy.--An eligible pregnant woman who would lose eligibility because of a change in family income is deemed to continue to be eligible as a low income (poverty level related) pregnant woman throughout the pregnancy and the postpartum period (see §3311.3) without regard to the change in income.